zw963/delayed_worker/README.md

  ```

  If you want to change scheduled date before job executed, just need change column `delayed_worker_scheduled_at` value, and
- run add_delayed_worker again to add a new job into queue, old job will just do noop, and new job will work.
+ run add_job_into_delayed_worker again to add a new job into queue, old job will just do noop, and new job will work.

 ### run worker in controller action
  ```rb